Zbeyer/school/Logic/Math/Powers of 2.md

 >   -2^(n - 1) to 2^(n - 1) - 1.
 As you can see, the upper bound gets a -1 that the lower bound doesn't. — [Stack Overflow](https://stackoverflow.com/questions/18558271/why-the-range-of-int-is-32768-to-32767)

+In computing, a byte is most commonly made up of 8 bits

 ## Some Powers of Two